+Figure 5.
 Water flow measurements showed the direction and amount of flow under the Dumbarton Bridge.
 The flow direction changes twice each day because of the tide.
-A: Positive values indicate flow from north to south into Lower South Bay, and negative values indicate flow from south to north out of Lower South Bay.
+Top: Positive values indicate flow from north to south, and negative values indicate flow from south to north out of Lower South Bay.
 The blue line shows the continuous measurements made by the ADCP on the bridge piling.
-B: A close-up of one month of data from early 2010, showing the greater water flows during spring tides.
+Bottom: A close-up of one month of data from early 2010, showing the greater water flows during spring tides.
+(Note from Christine Werme: If we want to cut somewhere, we might consider deleting both or the bottom of these figures.